-- Assessment in Drama includes self, peer and teacher assessment. - Students receive individual verbal feedback throughout each lesson and are encouraged to contribute their own observations of success and targets when watching peer performances. - Individual written feedback accompanies every teacher assessment which is 2-3 times per term.
-Students are required to reflect on this feedback and set targets for progression. - Video evidence of all work kept in a digital Practical Pupil Portfolio. - Homework is set when appropriate.
+- Students are assessed once every 6 hours of the subject using the "My Progress in Drama" assessment grid. - Students receive individual verbal feedback throughout each lesson and are encouraged to contribute their own observations of success and targets when watching peer performances. - Video evidence of all work kept in a digital Practical Pupil Portfolio. - Homework is set when appropriate.